Stocks To Buy When The Selling Stops, Part II - Salesforce.com

 CRM was borne of Internet 1.0 in the 1990s.
 Most people think of it as the first true, pureplay cloud software business.
 It was set up in 1999 and IPO'd in 2004.

 The company was founded by longtime CEO, part-time co-CEO and now CEO again (more on that later) Marc Benioff.
 Benioff was schooled in enterprise software sales in the 1990s at Oracle (ORCL), then the most aggressive and successful software sales machine yet developed.
-A rock star at ORCL, he left to join Siebel Systems (then-ticker SEBL), an early Customer Relationship Management vendor founded and run by the eponymous Tom Siebel, also a former Ellison apparatchik.
-Siebel sold "on-premises" software, meaning, Siebel mailed you an install disk and then an army of folks from its integrator partner - usually a big consulting firm like Accenture (ACN) - would arrive at your company one day to install the software you bought onto the shiny new server you had been told to buy to run the stuff.
+A rock star at ORCL, his time at the company overlapped with that of Tom Siebel, founder of Siebel Systems (then-ticker SEBL), an early Customer Relationship Management vendor Siebel sold "on-premises" software, meaning, Siebel mailed you an install disk and then an army of folks from its integrator partner - usually a big consulting firm like Accenture (ACN) - would arrive at your company one day to install the software you bought onto the shiny new server you had been told to buy to run the stuff.
 That army would live in your offices 24/7 and then leave about two or three years later having extracted from you about three times, sometimes four or five times, the amount of money on integration services that you had already decided to spend on the software license.
 And that software license itself would already have been terrifyingly expensive.
 Like, millions of dollars expensive.
 For the license.
 Then 3-5x that for the installation and integration with all your other software.
 Oh, then you paid 20% of the license costs annually, with a price inflator formula built in, for something called "maintenance".
 Big on-premises software companies loved maintenance.
 Because a synonym for "maintenance" is "free money".
 Mostly, maintenance involved providing updates, which sometimes also were payable on top.
 If the integration with other apps broke, well, that was usually your problem or the integrator partner's problem.
 This is why mature on-premises software was such a wonderful business model.
 It still is.
 Ask Larry Ellison.

 Cloud software, or "1-800-No-Software" as CRM first called it (no, really), appeared to many to be a dreadful idea, for a long list of reasons.
 Here's why most people said "it will never work".